DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Formal Statements and Proofs

 This appendix studies a finite-sample question left open by Proposition~\ref{prop:puma_informal}.
 Admissible token orders do not change the population minimizer, so the relevant issue is not asymptotic consistency but optimization complexity: which aligned order family drives the training KL below a target level \(\varepsilon\) fastest?

 We analyze this question in two stages.
-In the early stage, we show that if confidence is a good proxy for local gradient scale, then confidence-driven progressive training is exponentially faster than random aligned-order sampling.
+In the early stage, we show that if confidence is a good proxy for local gradient scale, then confidence-driven progressive training can be exponentially faster than random aligned-order sampling in the assumed latent-family regime.
 This view mirrors curriculum learning \cite{bu2025provable} and active learning \cite{bu2024provably}.
-In the late stage, we show that if confidence-only training undersamples a residual order family that is still necessary for final KL convergence, then a sufficiently accurate DPRM guidance yields an exponential speedup over confidence-only training.
+In the late stage, we show that if confidence-only training undersamples a residual order family that is still necessary for final KL convergence, then sufficiently accurate DPRM guidance yields a conditional exponential separation over confidence-only training.

 The analysis uses three standard ingredients.
 First, in unbiased importance-weighted SGD, the conditional second moment is minimized by sampling in proportion to gradient norm \citep{zhao2015importance,hanchi2022srg}.
 Second, arbitrary-sampling SGD admits convergence recursions controlled by that second moment \citep{qian2019sgd,chen2023hetersgd}.
 Third, confidence gating imposes a hard entropy cap and thus a support-narrowing effect \citep[Proposition~2]{fang2026locally}.